Namibia

 Volunteer in Namibia

-You can join one of our many exciting conservation projects in Namibia: cheetah conservation efforts, elephant safaris, and even volunteer work at the Namibia Wildlife Sanctuary all await you in this most exciting of destinations – but that’s not all that’s waiting to be discovered!
-Namibia also boasts the stunning Fish River canyon, the Etosha Safari, national park and salt pan, and the mesmerising Sossusvlei, home to the highest collection of sand dunes found anywhere on earth.
-What's more, Namibia has an impressive 300 days of sunshine per year – perfect for those sun worshipers amongst you!
-Our volunteer programs offer you the chance to get up close and personal to some of the country's most iconic species of wildlife, helping towards their rehabilitation and eventual release.
-Why not consider aiding wildlife conservation in Namibia by choosing to volunteer in Namibia today!
+Join us on one of our extraordinary conservation projects in Namibia: cheetah conservation efforts, elephant research safaris, and volunteering at the Namibia Wildlife Sanctuary all await you in this epic destination – but that’s not all that’s waiting to be discovered!
+Namibia also boasts the stunning Fish River canyon, the Etosha Safari National Park and salt pan, and the mesmerising Sossusvlei, home to the highest collection of sand dunes found anywhere on earth.
+With an impressive 300 days of sunshine annually, Namibia is perfect for our sun worshipping, wildlife volunteers who want to make a real difference.

 Projects Do More